delta-io/delta-sharing/README.md

 - The profile file path for `load_as_spark` can be any url supported by Hadoop FileSystem (such as `s3a://my_bucket/my/profile/file`).
 - A table path is the profile file path following with `#` and the fully qualified name of a table (`<share-name>.<schema-name>.<table-name>`).

+## API Compatibility

+Here is the list of public interfaces which will remain stable within a major release.

+- `delta_sharing.load_as_pandas`
+- `delta_sharing.load_as_spark`
+- `delta_sharing.SharingClient`

+All other interfaces in this library are considered internal, and they are subject to change across minor/patch releases.

 # Apache Spark Connector

 The Apache Spark Connector implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
 It's powered by Apache Spark and can be used in Python, Scala, Java, R, and SQL.